zephyrproject-rtos/hal_espressif/tools/esptool_py/docs/en/espefuse/burn-block-data-cmd.rst

 Burn Block Data
 ===============

-The ``espefuse.py burn_block_data`` command allows writing arbitrary data (non-key data) from a file into an eFuse block, for software use.
+The ``espefuse burn-block-data`` command allows writing arbitrary data (non-key data) from a file into an eFuse block, for software use.

-This command is available in ``espefuse.py`` v2.6 and newer.
+This command is available in ``espefuse`` v2.6 and newer.

 Positional arguments:

 * ``Name of key block``
 * ``Datafile``.
-File containing data to burn into the efuse block.
+File containing data to burn into the eFuse block.
 The file size can be smaller than the eFuse block size.

 It can be list of blocks and datafiles (like BLOCK1 datafile1.bin BLOCK2 datafile2.bin etc.).